rehierl/node-tree-outliner/3-2-0-design-3.md

 declares a type-2 section will be referred to as a "type-2 sectioning node".

 **CLARIFICATION**
-An algorithm must mark a type-2 section as being open when it is about to exit the sectioning node's exit event.
+An algorithm must open a type-2 section when it is about to exit the sectioning node's exit event.
 Put differently, the sectioning node's exit event represents the section's open event.

 Note that, because the descendants of a type-2 sectioning node are entered before the section's open event is executed, the sectioning node's descendants do not contribute to the content of the declared type-2 section.
-In other words, these nodes are not content nodes of the declared section, but content nodes of the sections with which the sectioning node is associated.
+In other words, these nodes are not understood to represent content nodes of the declared section, but content nodes of those sections with which the sectioning node is associated.

 **CLARIFICATION**
-Authors need to be aware that, due to this strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to the section of such a sectioning node.
+Authors need to be aware that, due to this strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to a type-2 section.

 **CLARIFICATION**
 A type-2 section is empty, if its sectioning node has no next sibling.